 I have what my mother calls euphemistically a rebellious spirit.
 It’s a nice way to describe a child who is not what you expected.
 This does not mean that I was always strong, always sure, or anything even remotely close to the narratives of inborn self-confidence often foisted on young Black bodies to excuse the premature expectations of adulthood.
 I was a cowardly child who (a) hated fighting—literally cried through a fight because I hated fighting; and (b) threw my whole self into the fight anyway.

 I wasn’t a good fighter.
 I was just a child who understood that not wanting to fight is meaningless sometimes.
 There is a lot of research around young women of color and fighting, a narrative that lends itself to the idea that they are violent for the sake of violence.
-It ignores the fact that they are often the only people with an investment in their own safety outside their
+It ignores the fact that they are often the only people with an investment in their own safety outside their nearest and dearest.

 I wasn’t a cool kid.
 I was a nerd; my nickname was Books.